Build the "REMI Synth"

 Construction

-Following is a description of the author's prototype construction.
-There is enough information given here to allow experienced electronics hobbyists to replicate the synth design.
-Detailed information such as step-by-step instructions, parts lists, etc, are not given in this post
+Following is a description of the author's prototype as built.
+There is enough information given here to allow experienced electronics hobbyists and professionals to replicate the synth design.
+Detailed information such as step-by-step instructions, parts lists, etc, are not provided.

-The REMI synth mk2 hardware design is based on a PIC32-MX340 proto board from Olimex (pictured below), priced at 19.95 (US$22 approx).
-The board has parts added for the MIDI IN and (optional) MIDI OUT interface circuits, plus PWM audio output circuitry, 5V regulator for the MIDI interface and LCD panel, plus an I2C EEPROM (24LC08) to store synth configuration and preset parameters.
-A separate proto board may be added to carry a headphone amplifier and volume control.
+The Olimex board has a prototyping area on which parts can be added for the MIDI IN and (optional) MIDI OUT interface circuits, PWM audio output circuitry and I2C EEPROM (24LC08).
+A 5V regulator (LM7805) is needed for the audio and MIDI circuits and (optional) LCD panel.
+A separate little proto board may be added to carry a headphone amplifier and volume control if desired.

 View synth schematic diagram